larcenous-lobotomy/ias-machine-clone/README.txt

 LANGUAGE USED - Python3.8

+INTRODUCTION - The IAS machine was an early computer following the von Neumann architecture.
+This is a program that follows a similar workflow with a working implementation of a few instructions from the original instruction set.

 EXECUTION INSTRUCTIONS - 1) Change the name of one of the memoryK.txt to memory.txt (to select) before you execute.
                          2) cd into the IAS folder and execute "python3 IMT2019083_main.py"